javier-caparo/Udacity-DevOps-Azure-Project-1/README.md

 Note: check with echo $CLIENT_ID ( for example)
 ```

 e.
 Run the following command  to build your server image.
-This may take a while ( aprox 10 minutes) so grab a cup of coffe.
+This may take a while ( aprox 10 minutes) so grab a cup of coffee.
 ```sh
 packer build Packer/server.json
 ```